 - Add the sausage to the pot and cook, turning once, until golden brown, about 6 minutes.
 Transfer the sausage to the plate with the chicken.

-- Stir the onions, belly peppers, celery, 1 teaspoon salt and 1/2 teaspoon pepper into the pot.
+- Stir the onions, bell peppers, celery, 1 teaspoon salt and 1/2 teaspoon pepper into the pot.

 - Cook vegetables, stirring occasionally, until translucent, about 8 minutes.